 - Open the Chartbook you want to make a copy of by following the To Open a Chartbook instructions.

 - Select File >> Save As on the menu.

-- Enter the new file name that you want to save the Chartbook as.
+- Enter the new file name in the File Name box that you want to save the Chartbook as.

 - Press the Save button.
 The currently open Chartbook now represents a copy of the original Chartbook.